ADHD Therapy NJ

-Our licensed counselors use board games, storytelling, role-playing, sand trays, and expressive arts in our ADHD therapy services.
-This helps our clients engage and practice skills they've learned throughout their treatment.
+Our licensed counselors use board games, storytelling, role-playing, sand trays, and expressive arts for treating children and adults.
+This form of ADHD therapy helps our clients engage and practice skills they've learned throughout their treatment.

 ADHD Therapy Based on Your Needs

 You don’t have to worry about fitting into a pre-set ADHD therapy plan.
-Our licensed counselors will create a unique therapy plan for your exact mental health needs and therapy goals.
+Our licensed counselors will create a unique treatment plan for your exact mental health needs and therapy goals.

-When it comes to ADHD therapy, we want to make it as easy and stress-free as possible to get the care you need.
+When it comes to mental health disorders, we want to make it as easy and stress-free as possible for you to get the care you need.
 That's why we accept insurance, including Horizon and CIGNA.
 To learn more about our payment options, contact us today.

 How Does ADHD Therapy Work?

 ADHD therapy in NJ can help both children and adults cope and navigate the symptoms and mental health issues related with ADHD.
-These symptoms of ADHD include the following:
+Common ADHD symptoms include the following: